 From lemon to lime to orange, I love pulling out my microplane and adding zest to sweet and savory dishes.

 My 6-year-old is very into the dessert and breakfast treat uses for zest.
-We’ve had baked donuts on repeat.
-Together we zest a mix of citrus since he can’t just chose one.

 I just love the scent of citrus on my hands—a definite perk of cooking and baking with this powerful ingredient.